Call for Submissions

 Senior-Junior Scholar Master Classes: An opportunity for junior scholars to receive input on their research interests and programs from senior scholars in the field.

 All papers and panels must be submitted electronically using Microsoft Word.
 Documents sent in any other format will be returned to the sender.
-All media requests must be made at the time of submission.
+All technology requests must be made at the time of submission.
 Projectors and screens are available; computers are not.
 Please only request the media if it is absolutely essential.
-Papers and Panel Proposals must be received by October 4, 2013.

 All paper/panel submissions should be emailed to: